 When you have a latex allergy, going to the doctor or dentist can be tricky.
 Here’s how to avoid an allergic reaction.

-- If you’ve had a severe reaction, talk to your doctor about getting an Auvi-Q or EpiPen (epinephrine shot).
-Always carry it with you.
+If you’ve had a severe reaction, talk to your doctor about getting an Auvi-Q or EpiPen (epinephrine shot).
+Always carry two shots with you.

 If you need to stay in a hospital, tell the staff about your latex allergy.
 Ask for a "latex-free" room.

 It is possible that the main title of the report Angioedema, Hereditary is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.